info201a-au2022/project_group_6_section_ab/docs/p01-proposal.md

 ## Expected Implications
 Our expected implications regarding our research questions, could result in the idea of the fault lines that are created by policymakers and lack of action from social workers.
 There are a numerous factors that could motivate one to commit suicide.
 However, to commit these actions is also a reflection of the lack of action of others.
 The main motivation for suicide could be due to feeling neglected or downturned from others in times of need.
 This includes social workers, whether its a teacher, counselor, etc. And policymakers may also be a leading factor to these faults, as the lack of restrictive policies may give a leeway for those to freely commit harmful or negative actions towards someone without repercussions.

 ## Limitations
 There are a few limitations when exploring our research for this project.
-The first main issue and limitation that our group could possibly come across would be the inability to find data on if social media is the root cause of negative mental health issues and suicide rates.
-For example, we could use our knowledge in regards to the expansion of social media across our community over the years to explain the increase in poor mental health and suicide rates, though it may be difficult to find data to support this theory.
+The first main issue and limitation that our group could possibly come across would be the inability to find data on suicide rates.
+For example, we could use our knowledge of recent world events to justify the prediction of increased suicide rates, though it may be difficult to find data to support this theory.
 Another possible limitation we could come across throughout this research project would be our lack of experience with coding and creating websites.
 This is our first time coding for the majority of us and we expect that we will have difficulty coding the actual project or not being able to add features that we desire.

 ## References